seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Create a free Github account if you don't have one already
   * Set your git username

-## Windows
+### Windows

-For Windows, your `geoprocessing` project and the underlying code run in a Docker container running Ubuntu Linux.
+For Windows, you won't actually be running bare metal.  your `geoprocessing` project and the underlying code run in a Docker container running Ubuntu Linux.
 This is done using the Windows Subsystem for Linux (WSL2) so performance is actually quite good.
 Docker Desktop and VSCode both know how to work seamlessly with WSL2.
 Some of the building blocks you will install in Windows (Git, AWSCLI) and link them into the Ubuntu Docker container.
 The rest will be installed directly in the Ubuntu Docker container.

 In Windows: